Ashish-Chaturvedi/Docker-In-Docker/README.md

 # Docker-In-Docker

-Jenkins image with the docker client installed for cases were you want to run docker commands from Jenkins but connect to a daemon running elsewhere (for example the same daemon running this container).
+Jenkins image with the docker client installed for cases where you want to run docker commands from Jenkins but connect to a daemon running elsewhere (for example the same daemon running this container).
 The docker daemon is *not* running inside of the container.
+The task will run as second process inside the image via UNIX socket mapping.

 # Tags